612 Crawford Street

 There are 7 major lakes surrounding Knoxville.
 These are Cherokee, Douglas, Fort Loudoun, Melton Hill, Norris, Tellico and Watts Bar Lakes.

 Norris, Douglas and Cherokee Lakes are reservoir lakes.
 The water level varies the most on these lakes.
-Fort Loudoun, Watts Bar, Tellico and Melton Hill only vary 4 to 7 feet.
-All of the lakes are lowered in the winter months, generally from mid-November to mid-April.
+Fort Loudoun, Watts Bar and Tellico vary 4 to 7 feet.
+These six lakes are lowered in the winter months, generally from mid-November to mid-April.
 Most folks feel it’s too cold to go out on the lake in those months.
 Personally, I feel year round view is important, not year round water.
 (It really is too cold on the water!)
 But that is just my opinion.

 For more information on lake levels, visit the TVA website – Reservoir Information, select the lake you are interested in and check the Operating Guides.